Tate-Stradling/drmario64-mods/README.md

 # Dr. Mario 64 Capsule+ Mod
-**Capsule+ is under active development.
-Expect experimental features and unstable builds.**

-This is the main feature branch.
-I plan to merge it into the master branch when it is functioning and stable.

-## Mod Overview

 The goal of this mod is to create an **expanded capsule preview system**:
-- While the original game only shows the next capsule coming up, the mod aims to display the **next 3–4 capsules**.
+- While the original game only shows the next capsule coming up, the mod aims to display the **next 4 capsules**.
 - This will hopefully encourage **deeper strategy**, especially to **assist in attack moves** in multiplayer modes.

+## Known Errors

+- This mod **does not run properly on certain emulators** such as Project64 (there are visual glitches such as the capsules being invisible).
+However, it **does run on cen64 and the original N64** (if you have a flash cartridge).
+It likely requires accurate emulation (rather than taking shortcuts that work for the original, but not modified versions such as this).
+- The extra 3 capsules are **not shown on 1 Player modes** such as classic or marathon.
+- The added capsules are **not shown during the level countdown**.
+- The preview **disappears whenever a capsule drops** for a split second.

 ### Based On